 Fake grass options come close to the look of natural but fall short in many important ways.
 These options often lack the scent and feel of natural grass, so your dog may find it hard to relate to.
 In addition, the unnatural smell of the materials and the urine smell can make your pretty stinky.
 You will have to be meticulous and very proactive in order to keep the potty clean.

 Why Bark Potty is the Best Natural Dog Potty Solution

-Of all the available options, the best natural dog potty and indoor potty training solution is Bark Potty.
+Of all the available options, the best natural dog potty and potty training solution is Bark Potty.
 After all, real bark is where dogs like to do their business outside or at a dog park, so why not bring it inside.
 Real bark will give your pet the smell and sensations of the outdoors.
 Bark Potty comes with several benefits outside of the fact that it’s a natural dog potty solution.
 Some of those benefits include:

 - Dogs become accustomed to going outside easier

 - Bark Potty traps odors Bark Potty helps keep bacteria from getting out